Who was the last person in Australia to receive the death penalty?

 The judge presiding over Mr Ryan’s hanging at Pentridge Prison, Sir John Starke, was opposed to capital punishment and would have preferred to commute the death sentence, as was common practice at the time.

-Mr Ryan's family had not been allowed to see him prior to his death, and nor were they allowed to visit his grave at the prison.
-Source: AAP / SUPPLIED/PR IMAGE
+Mr Ryan's family had not been allowed to see him before his death, and nor were they allowed to visit his grave at the prison.
+Source: AAP / Supplied

 But he said that the then Victorian premier, Sir Henry Bolte, insisted that the sentence be carried out.